Exponential periods and o-minimality: Definable manifolds

 \begin{lemma} A finite $\Z$-linear combination of volumes of definable bounded open subsets of~$\R^d$ is up to sign the volume of a definable bounded open subset of~$\R^{d}$. \end{lemma} \begin{proof} All contributions with a positive coefficient can be combined into a single one by taking the disjoint union of translates of the definable sets.
 In the same way all contributions with a negative coefficient can be combined into a single one.
 So it suffices to prove that the difference of the volumina of two definable bounded open subsets of $\R^{d}$ is up to sign the volume of a definable bounded open subset of $\R^d$.

-The argument of Viu-Sos, see \cite[Section~4]{viu-sos} in the semi-algebraic setting works identically in the definable case and provides what we want.
-We recap his argument: Let $B_+$ and $B_-$ be open bounded semi-algebraic subsets of $\R^d$ such that (without loss of generality) $\vol(B_+)>\vol(B_-)$.
+The argument of Viu-Sos, see \cite[Section~3]{viu-sos} in the semi-algebraic setting works identically in the definable case and provides what we want.
+We recap his argument: Let $B_+$ and $B_-$ be open bounded definable subsets of $\R^d$ such that (without loss of generality) $\vol(B_+)>\vol(B_-)$.
 We cover $B_+$ and $B_-$ by a mesh of sidelength $\epsilon$.
-Let $N_+$ be the number of cubes fully contained in $B_+$ and $N_-$ the number of cubes meeting $B_-$.
+Let $N_+$ be the number of closed cubes fully contained in $B_+$ and $N_-$ the number of cubes meeting the closure of $B_-$.
 Then

-By making $\epsilon$ smaller and smaller, we approximate the volumes from below and above, respectively; indeed, see \cite[Theorem 3.4]{LaczkovichSos} and use that $B_{+}$ and $B_-$ are Jordan measurable.
+By making $\epsilon$ smaller and smaller, we approximate the volumes from below and above, respectively; indeed, see \cite[Theorem 3.4]{LaczkovichSos} and use that $B_{+}$ and $B_-$ are Jordan measurable, see Remark~\ref{rem:jordan}.
 If the approximation is good enough, this implies $N_+>N_-$.
-For every cube meeting $B_-$ we choose a cube contained in $B_+$.
-We can the remove a copy of one from the other.
-The result is definable subset with total volume $\vol(B_+)-\vol(B_-)$. \end{proof}
+For every cube meeting the closure of $B_-$ we choose a cube contained in $B_+$.
+We can then remove a copy of one from the other.
+The result is a definable subset with total volume $\vol(B_+)-\vol(B_-)$. \end{proof}

 Recall that we work with $k$-definable sets in a fixed o-minimal structure $\mathcal{S}$ expanding $\rcf{\R}{}$. \begin{thm} Let $p\geq 1$, and $(M,\phi_i)$ be a definable $C^p$-manifold with corners, $G\subset M$ a pseudo-oriented compact definable subset of dimension $d$.
 Let $\omega$ be a differential form of degree $d$ on $G$ as in \cref{defn:diff_form}.
 Then